 Strict liability is different from a negligence theory, in that the injured party does not need to show knowledge or fault on the manufacturer’s part.
 The plaintiff needs only to establish that the product was sold or distributed by a defendant, and that the product was unreasonably dangerous at the time it left the defendant’s hands.
 Further, everyone in the distribution chain can be liable including the wholesaler and retailer even though they had nothing to do with the design or manufacturing of the product.
 Strict liability concerns only the condition of the product itself.

 This does not mean a person who is injured can simply claim strict liability and automatically recover.
 Rather, the injured party must still prove an unreasonably dangerous condition of the product caused their injuries.

 Breach of warranty can be a successful claim because products have an implied warranty, or that the product can be used safely.
 Injuries caused by defective products constitute the breaching of the warranty in some cases.
 Sellers or manufacturers cannot disclaim warranties but will be held liable if it is determined that the product is defective.

-When ever possible you must keep the product that caused the injury.
-If you lose or destroy the product the defendant will argue they cannot fairly defend your allegations and the court may dismiss your case.
+It’s also important in a product liability case to keep the product that caused the injury.
+If you lose or destroy the product, the defendant will be able to argue they cannot fairly defend your allegations and the court may dismiss your case.
 Further, you may not be able to prove the product was defective.